All Episodes

 jordan holmes

-Yeah, it's a bummer.
+Yeah, it's a bummer, right?

-And I have this thing that I do and we do now together wherein something gets, things get regularly cleaned for the most part.
+And I have this thing that I do and we do now together where in something things get regularly cleaned for the most part things get regularly cleaned, but then something will not get cleaned once and then it'll be that little pebble.

-And then the next time it's like, ah, I'll get to that one because it's more.
+And then the next time it's like, ah, I'll get to that one, because it's more.

 dan friesen